 Check the boxes next to the messages you want the rule to apply to.

 You can add up to 10 expressions, but you need to individually add and save them.

 From the list, specify whether any or all conditions must match to trigger what happens to the message.
 For example, if you select If ANY of the following match the message, any matching condition can trigger the consequence to the message.

 From the list, choose what you want to specify for the expression:

 File type—Select the attachment types to include.
-You can also enter a custom file type to look for matches based on specific file types, such as .exe, .bat, and .cmd.
+You can also enter a custom file type to look for matches based on that file type.

 Note: For your protection, file types that are considered to be executables are automatically rejected.
 To see a complete list of extensions, see File types and extensions supported in expressions.